npiesco/absurder-sql/README.md

 ### Key Features
 - **Automatic Leader Election**: First tab becomes leader using localStorage coordination
 - **Write Guard**: Only the leader tab can execute write operations (INSERT, UPDATE, DELETE)
+- **Write Queuing** ✨ NEW: Non-leaders can queue writes that forward to leader automatically
 - **BroadcastChannel Sync**: Automatic change notifications to all tabs
 - **Failover Support**: Automatic re-election when leader tab closes
 - **Zero Configuration**: Works out of the box, no setup required